 So whilst the two forms of intellectual asset can overlap, how do you go about protecting them?
 Here are three simple tips.

-- Be proactive.
 As your business and marketing strategies evolve with time, so too should your approach to protecting your company’s intellectual assets.
 Regularly review your existing trade mark portfolio to see if it is still relevant.
 Should it be modernised?
 When was the last review?Of course, you don’t have to drop a core house mark, but protection for new variations is essential.
 Coca Cola® is a stand out mark that has evolved with time in both style and colour.
 It’s important to preserve the value of the house mark you use on your key brand products, whilst also developing a plan to protect your sub-brands.
 Develop policies and procedures for the use of all your trade marks and branding collateral.